checkly/docs.checklyhq.com/site/content/docs/cli/npm-packages.md

 └── login-helper.ts
 ```

 In `login-helper.ts` we define a reusable function `gitHubLogin`.
-This function can be used by multiple Browser checks.
+This function can be used by multiple browser checks.
 ```
 export async function gitHubLogin (page, username, password) {
   await page.goto('https://github.com/login')